UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 # Combat

 ## Initiative
-To determine initiative within the combat round, roll a d6 at the start of combat.
-On a 4+, players have the initiative.
-On a 3 or less, the monsters have the initiative.
+To determine initiative within the combat round, each side rolls a d6 at the start of combat.
+The side with the highest result has the initiative.
 Combatants take their actions in the following phases, with the side having the initiative acting first in each phase:
 1. **Magic, cast**
 	- Spellcasters declare what spell (if any) they will cast that turn, and begin to cast it.
 2. **Move or Missile**